 Although my sixth reason isn’t sensitive to the holiday season, I think it is important to acknowledge.
 Minnesota pays the second most in unemployment benefits.

 If you are curious, Massachusetts pays the most ($742 per week).
 Florida pays the least (over the span of 26 weeks).

 Final Christmas Layoff Thoughts

 If you knew me personally, then you would know that I believe Christmas Miracles work in mysterious ways.
 Whether your miracle comes this week or in four months, please have faith.
-Remind yourself that you are one phone call and one job offer away from making things turn around.
+Please, remind yourself that you are one phone call and one job offer away from making things turn around.

-I wish you and your family the very best.
+I wish you and your family the very best during the holiday season.